SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 # Misunderstanding Agile principles

 I believe many places conflate Agile and Scrum, and misconstrue [the principles laid out in the Agile manifesto](https://agilemanifesto.org/principles.html) as benefits to be gained, rather than a set of principles that they need to _actively uphold_ and that can't be cherry picked.
 I believe they think Scrum is a recipe for success that will help their development to be sustainable and to produce high quality software.

 But the reality is that Agile takes [discipline](https://youtu.be/ecIWPzGEbFc?t=3817).
+The Agile manifesto starts of its list of principles by saying:

+> We _follow_ these principles

+not any of these:
+ - We follow _some of_ these principles
+ - We follow these principles _when we deem it to be convenient_
+ - We think these practices are _great in theory_

 The idea that programmers should be writing the tests for the tickets in an Agile development environment isn't exactly a radical one.
 It's actually a _fundamental requirement_ of Agile.